Iristallite/rehid-mappings/README.md

 ## LEGO Game mappings
 > I really don't like touching the touch screen with my thumbs.

+### LEGO City Undercover: The Chase Begins
+Title ID: `00040000000AD500`
+> No more taking your thumb off the circle pad to switch costumes!
+> (Oh right there's also C-Stick camera movement)

+* Maps C-Stick to L/R for camera movement
+* Maps ZL/ZR to D-Pad for switching costumes
+* Maps SELECT to D-Pad down for Whistle (This was only implemented so I could still have full D-Pad functionality when using InputRedirection lol)

+**Game has invert-camera option built-in!**

 ### LEGO Legends of Chima: Laval's Journey
 Title ID: `00040000000AF800`